 - A selection of articles about business applications of concept mapping,

-- A list of programs that enable you to produce concept maps,
+- A list of applications that enable you to produce concept maps,

 - Examples of business-focused concept maps, and